Nourishing the nation

 Bread and Flour Regulations

-The Bread and Flour Regulations (1998) specify that four vitamins and minerals must be added to all white and brown flour.
-These are calcium, iron, thiamine (Vitamin B1) and niacin (Vitamin B3).
+The Bread and Flour Regulations (1998) lay down labelling and compositional standards for bread and flour; they specify that four vitamins and minerals: calcium, iron, thiamine (Vitamin B1) and niacin (Vitamin B3) must be added to all white and brown flour.

 Wholemeal flour is exempt as the wheat bran and wheat germ from the grain included in the final flour are natural sources of vitamins and minerals.